opf-labs/planets-suite/README.txt

 Planets Services Project
 ------------------------

-Outline of build system.  build.properties required.
+A build.properties is required!
+Outline of build system.

 Source layout